Reds vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have come away with 52 wins in the 108 contests they have been listed as the underdogs in this season.
+- The Reds have a 20-15 record in games they were listed as the moneyline favorite (winning 57.1% of those games).

-- Cincinnati has a record of 30-29 in games where sportsbooks have it as underdogs of at least +120 on the moneyline.
+- The Reds have a 53.5% chance to win this game based on the moneyline's implied probability.

-- Cincinnati and its opponents have gone over the total this season in 74 of its 151 opportunities.
+- Cincinnati has played in 152 games with an over/under set, and have combined with its opponents to go over the total 74 times (74-76-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!